stephencelis/SQLite.swift/Documentation/Index.md

 ### Compound Expressions

-Expressions can be combined with other expressions and types using [filters](#filter-operators-and-functions), and [other operators](#other-operators) and [functions](#core-sqlite-functions).
+Expressions can be combined with other expressions and types using [filter operators and functions](#filter-operators-and-functions) (as well as other [non-filter operators](#other-operators) and [functions](#core-sqlite-functions)).
 These building blocks can create complex SQLite statements.

 ### Queries